Making a thread vein removal compensation claim

 Veinwave targets smaller veins that are not treatable with scelerotherapy and can be used safely on the face.
 Veinwave works by a process called thermocoagulation, which is where energy created by a high frequency current produces a thermal lesion, destroying the vein while preserving the skin.
 Inherent risks of this procedure include burns and scarring.

-If you have suffered problems following thread vein removal and require legal advice on any aspect of claiming compensation for cosmetic surgery negligence then us today for a Free Case assessment or email us at email@example.com
+If you wish to make a thread vein removal compensation claim then call us today for a free case assessment or email us at email@example.com